pingcap/docs-cn/troubleshoot-lock-conflicts.md

 Solutions:

 * If the above error occurs frequently, it is recommended to adjust from the application side.
-* If your business contains high concurrent locking on the same row (the same key) and encounters frequent conflicts, you can try to enable the system variable [`tidb_pessimistic_txn_aggressive_locking`](/system-variables.md#tidb_pessimistic_txn_aggressive_locking-new-in-v660).
+* If your business contains high concurrent locking on the same row (the same key) and encounters frequent conflicts, you can try to enable the system variable [`tidb_pessimistic_txn_fair_locking`](/system-variables.md#tidb_pessimistic_txn_fair_locking-new-in-v700).
 Note that enabling this variable might bring some cost of throughput reduction (average latency increase) for transactions with lock conflicts.
+For newly deployed clusters, this variable is enabled (`ON`) by default.

 ### Lock wait timeout exceeded